OctopusDeploy/docs/docs/getting-started/setup-octopus-deploy.md

 !include <octopus-account>
 !include <octopus-cloud-instance>

+When your Octopus Cloud instance is ready, you can log in at the URL you defined during the registration process: `<yoururl>.octopus.app`.

 :::success
 To learn more about Octopus Cloud, see the [Octopus Cloud documentation](/docs/octopus-cloud/index.md).
 :::

-Now that you've created an Octopus Cloud instance, it's time to explore the [Octopus Web Portal](/docs/quickstart/the-octopus-web-portal.md).
+Now that you've created an Octopus Cloud instance, it's time to explore the [Octopus Web Portal](/docs/getting-started/the-octopus-web-portal.md).